mwsohn/TableTools.jl/README.md

 # FreqTools

 A package that produces frequency tables and associated summary tables.
 It mostly is a wrapper for the excellent `FreqTables.jl` package. `tab` is the main function.
-There are other utility functions that are exported:

-rowpct - takes a NamedArray as the argument from `freqtable` function and outputs row percentages

-colpct - takes a NamedArray as the argument from `freqtable` function and outputs column percentages

-cellpct - takes a NamedArray as the argument from `freqtable` function and outputs cell percentages

 ## Installation